Jon-Gear/Jon-Gear.github.io/_projects/year-2-block-d.markdown

 duration: "8 Weeks (May 2025 - Jun 2025) (Ongoing))"
 ---

 Zentera is a game developed on a custom C++ voxel engine called Kudzu.
-It is an ongoing project.
+It is an ongoing project where I am currently a lead programmer.

----

-## 🔨 My Contributions

----

-### 🏆 Role as Lead Programmer

-### 🎉 Particle System